-- In the Normal probability plot, most of the points lie close to the diagonal line, indicating a Normal distribution for our residuals. - The fit to the Normal distribution can also be checked by examining the histogram of residuals.
+- In the Normal probability plot, most of the points lie close to the diagonal line, indicating a Normal distribution for our residuals - The fit to the Normal distribution can also be checked by examining the histogram of residuals - Normal assumption seems acceptable.

-The top right-hand plot shows random scatter, which indicates that the residuals have constant variance.
+The top right-hand plot shows the residual plots.
+It has constant variance if